shyamsn97/rlmkit/README.md

 new_state = state.update(iteration=5)  # immutable update
 ```

-The state tree is recursive. `state.children[0].children[1]` gives you the grandchild's full state — its messages, events, result, everything.
-Serialize the root state and you've captured the entire multi-agent computation tree.
+The tree is recursive: `state.children[0].children[1]` is a grandchild's full state.
+Serialize the root and you've captured the entire multi-agent computation.

 ## StepEvents